Cup and Handle

 The same logic is followed in the triple bottom where the price drops to one level of support for three times and reverses in an uptrend.
 The pattern ends when the price breaks above the high of the latest pullback.
 The price target is on the level equal to the height of the pattern added to the breaking point.
 Stop loss is just below the most recent bottom.

 Triple tops and bottoms can take the form of a head and shoulders and reverse head and shoulders if the second peak/bottom is longer than the other two around it.
 However, trading strategies are similar.

 ABCD is the most basic price patterns.
 It consists of three price swings in which AB and CD are “legs” nearly the same length and BC is a correction movement.
 In bullish ABCD price reverses after a downtrend.
 The bearish pattern is formed after an upside when price reverses to the down.

 This harmonic pattern follows Fibonacci rules as C point retraces at 61.8% – 78.6% of the AB leg.
 While D point should be at the 127.2% – 161.8% Fibonacci Extension of BC correction.

-When the pattern is identified, the trader enters in a position after the D point.
-The stop loss level is just above (below) the end of CD move.
+When the pattern is identified, the trader enters at a position after the D point.
+The stop loss level is just above (below) the end of the CD move.
 Take profit is at least on the level which represents the length of the CD.
 After that level part of the position can be closed and part can be left open for a further price movement.